-Churches Together in England is the meeting place of 44 denominations, 2,600 local unity groups and 900 Local Ecumenical Partnerships.
+‘Churches Together in England’ is the meeting place of 50 Churches, 2,600 local unity groups and 850 ‘Local Ecumenical Partnerships.’
 Visit http://www.cte.org.uk for more information.

-Love Black Country networks several hundred leaders, churches and agencies across the four boroughs of the Black Country.
-More here.
+‘Love Black Country’ networks several hundred leaders, local churches and agencies across the four boroughs of the Black Country.
+More information available here.

-Black Country Urban Industrial Mission is a team of chaplains, from a number of Christian churches, offering support to businesses and their employees through regular visits to workplaces in the Black Country.
+‘Black Country Urban Industrial Mission’ is a team of chaplains from a number of different Christian Churches, who offer support to businesses, their managers and employees through regular visits to workplaces in the Black Country.
 BCUIM leader is Revd Bill Mash.
 More information about BCUIM at http://www.bcuim.co.uk.

-Transforming Communities Together, a joint initiative of the Church Urban Fund and the Church of England Diocese of Lichfield, works with churches and organisations in Walsall and Wolverhampton to help communities to flourish, so that people can enjoy life in all its fullness.
+‘Transforming Communities Together,’ a joint initiative of the Church Urban Fund and the Church of England Diocese of Lichfield, works with churches and organisations in the Black Country to help communities to flourish, so that people can enjoy life in all its fullness.
 For more information, e-mail James Henderson at this address.

-Sandwell Churches Link aims to engage the churches of Sandwell in promoting social inclusion, the alleviation of poverty and the promotion health, basic education and general well-being.
+‘Sandwell Churches Link’ aims to engage the churches of Sandwell in promoting social inclusion, the alleviation of poverty and the promotion health, basic education and general well-being.
 Sandwell Churches Link is led by James Lynch.
 Discover more via this link.

-The Black Country comes within the Church of England Dioceses ofBirmingham, Lichfield and Worcester.
-The Area Bishop of Dudley is the Right Revd Martin Gorick.
+The Black Country is covered by the Church of England Dioceses ofBirmingham, Lichfield and Worcester.
+The Suffragan Bishop of Dudley is the Right Revd Martin Gorick.
 The Area Bishop of Wolverhampton the Right Revd Clive Gregory.